|Add to your personal catalog|

 - “Hands on experience” starting at the introductory level, through numerous local field trips exploring spectacular geologic sites in the Appalachians

-- Extended field trips (2 to 7 days) associated with most upper-level courses
+- Extended field trips (2 to 7 days) associated with several upper-level courses

 - Remote Field Course in the American Southwest, taught collaboratively with faculty in Biology, Environmental Science and Studies, Anthropology, and Physics